Emilia Schatz: Terminal Reality (2002–2009)

-After graduating from the University of North Texas in 2001, Schatz continued to work there for almost three years as a web developer.
+Schatz worked at the University of North Texas for almost three years as a web developer after graduating.
 She applied to multiple game development studios in Dallas, and in August 2002 was hired by Terminal Reality as a level scripter on Re-Mission, which aligned with her former experience with educational Flash games; she designed several levels for Re-Mission.
 She worked as a level designer on BlowOut (2003) and BloodRayne 2; she found the latter jarring due to the oversexualization of the lead character.
-She also worked as a senior game designer on the canceled game Demonik and Ghostbusters: The Video Game (2009), and provided additional game design work on Kinect Star Wars (2012).
-She described the experience of developing Ghostbusters: The Video Game as "really fun to work on", but was becoming restless and felt that she "wasn't making the games I always wished I could make".
+She worked as a senior game designer on the canceled Demonik and Ghostbusters: The Video Game (2009), and provided additional game design work on Kinect Star Wars (2012).
+She found Ghostbusters: The Video Game "really fun to work on" but was becoming restless and felt she "wasn't making the games I always wished I could make".

-Following the release of Ghostbusters: The Video Game, having spent seven years at Terminal Reality, Schatz began applying for positions at her "dream studios", including Double Fine and Naughty Dog; she noted that she "wasn't that interested" in Sony's games until she played Naughty Dog's Uncharted: Drake's Fortune (2007), and had enjoyed the cinematic qualities of Crash Bandicoot and Jak and Daxter, so felt that it would be a good studio to work with.
-She soon had a phone interview with Naughty Dog, and was later flown out for an in-person test and interview in November 2009.
+Following the release of Ghostbusters: The Video Game, having spent seven years at Terminal Reality, Schatz began applying for positions at her "dream studios", including Double Fine and Naughty Dog; she noted that she "wasn't that interested" in Sony's games until she played Naughty Dog's Uncharted: Drake's Fortune (2007), and had enjoyed the cinematic qualities of Crash Bandicoot and Jak and Daxter, so felt it would be a good studio to work with.
+The studio was preparing to release Uncharted 2: Among Thieves (2009) at the time, which delayed Schatz's application and interview.
+She had a phone interview with Naughty Dog, and was later flown out for an in-person test and interview in November 2009.
 As part of the test, she had to design a level in 30 minutes; by the end of the day, she was hired.

 Naughty Dog (2010–present)

 Schatz's first day at Naughty Dog was January 6, 2010.
-She began working at the company early in development on Uncharted 3: Drake's Deception (2011).
-She designed the French château level, the foot chase, and the ending's underground and collapse segments.
-She would often reference The Legend of Zelda when designing levels for the game.
+She began working at the company early in development on Uncharted 3: Drake's Deception (2011), designing the French château level, the foot chase, and the ending's underground and collapse segments.
+She often referenced The Legend of Zelda when designing levels for the game, and cited Don Norman's usability engineering research in guiding the player.
+One of her strengths is dynamic environmental levels, such as collapsing buildings.
 In April 2012, Schatz participated in a panel discussion at PAX East alongside game director Justin Richmond and community strategist Arne Meyer.
-After the release of Uncharted 3, Schatz assisted with the final months of development on The Last of Us (2013), providing additional design instead of creating from scratch; she designed the segment in which the player runs from an armored truck, as well as one of the final levels as the player escapes from the hospital, which she took over from designer Peter Field.
+After the release of Uncharted 3, Schatz assisted with the final months of the development of The Last of Us (2013), providing additional design instead of creating from scratch; she designed the segment in which the player runs from an armored truck, as well as one of the final levels as the player escapes from the hospital, which she took over from designer Peter Field.